-The main techniques used as of September 30, 2022 and 2021 and December 31, 2021 by the Bank's internal models to determine the fair value of financial instruments are described below:
+The main techniques used as of December 31, 2022 and 2021 by the Bank's internal models to determine the fair value of financial instruments are described below:

 - i.
 The present method is used in the valuation of financial instruments permitting static hedging (mainly forwards and swaps).
 Estimated future cash flows are discounted using the interest rate curves of the related currencies.
 The interest rate curves are generally observable market data. - ii.
 In the valuation of financial instruments requiring dynamic hedging (mainly structured options and other structured instruments), the Black-Scholes model is normally used.
-Where appropriate, observable market inputs re used to obtain the bid-offer spread, exchange rates, volatility, correlation indexes and market liquidity.
+Where appropriate, observable market inputs re used to obtain the bid-offer spread, exchange rates, volatility, correlation indexes and market liquidity. - iii.

-As of September 30, 2022 and 2021 and December 31, 2021 and January 1, 2021 iii.
 For the valuation of certain financial instruments exposed to interest rate risks, such as interest rate futures, caps and floors, the present (future) value method and the Black-Scholes model (plain vanilla options) are used.
 The main inputs used in these models are observable market data, including the related interest rate curves, volatilities, correlations and exchange rates.